Nonlocality, steering and quantum state tomography in a single experiment: Abstract

 \section{Abstract}

-Estimating unknown quantum states is a crucial task in quantum information science.
-We investigate whether paradigmatic measurements for quantum state tomography, namely mutually unbiased bases and symmetric informationally complete measurements, can be employed to certify the quantum nature of the procedure.
-We perform state tomography on entangled qutrits, a test of Einstein-Podolsky-Rosen steering and a Bell inequality test, all within a single experiment.
+We investigate whether paradigmatic measurements for quantum state tomography, namely mutually unbiased bases and symmetric informationally complete measurements, can be employed to certify quantum correlations.
 For this purpose, we identify a simple and noise-robust correlation witness for entanglement detection, steering and nonlocality that can be evaluated based on the outcome statistics obtained in the tomography experiment.
-We perform a photonics experiment in which we demonstrate quantum correlations under these flexible assumptions, namely with both parties trusted, one party untrusted and both parties untrusted.
+This allows us to perform state tomography on entangled qutrits, a test of Einstein-Podolsky-Rosen steering and a Bell inequality test, all within a single experiment.
+We also investigate the trade-off between quantum correlations and subsets of tomographically complete measurements as well as the quantification of entanglement in the different scenarios.
+Finally, we perform a photonics experiment in which we demonstrate quantum correlations under these flexible assumptions, namely with both parties trusted, one party untrusted and both parties untrusted.

-\textit{Introduction.---} The ability to determine the state of an unknown system, perhaps consisting of several parts, is a crucial task in quantum information science.
-For such purposes, state tomography is the most well-established method \cite{Leonhardt1995, TomoBook}.
-To perform tomography, several suitable quantum measurements are performed on the individual parts of the system and the outcome probabilities are used to reconstruct the state.

-A successful tomography procedure fundamentally relies on the hypothesis that the measurement devices are of a quantum nature.
-Commonly, this is assumed to be the case.
-It is, however, interesting to ask whether it is possible to certify the quantum nature of the devices, through a demonstration of a non-classical phenomenon, directly within a tomography experiment?
-Most prominently, this entails a demonstration of Bell nonlocality (in which neither device is trusted), or alternatively, its weaker form known as Einstein-Podolsky-Rosen steering (in which only one device is trusted).
-However, the measurements desirable in tomography experiments are typically very different from those tailored for Bell inequality tests (see e.g.~Ref.~\cite{Brunner2014}).
-Here, we perform state tomography, using paradigmatic measurements for the task, and show that the outcome statistics can be interpreted also as fundamental tests of quantum theory.
+\textit{Introduction.---} When Alice and Bob perform local measurements on a shared two-particle quantum state, they can observe correlations that go beyond classical models.
+These correlations are crucial for fundamental and applied aspects of quantum information science, but their precise sense of nonclassicality hinges on the assumptions made on the measurement devices.
+Three seminal scenarios have been widely studied in the literature: (i) both measurement devices are trusted, (ii) one device is trusted and the other is untrusted, (iii) both devices are untrusted.
+Nonclassicality in these scenarios correspond to detection of entanglement \cite{Guhne2009}, steering \cite{Uola2020} and nonlocality \cite{Brunner2014} respectively.
+These are the paradigmatic resources for standard \cite{Horodecki2009}, one-sided device-independent \cite{Branciard2012} and fully device-independent \cite{Pironio2010} quantum information processing, respectively.